 Launch107 logo

 Independent study tool: FAA materials are provided for study reference.
-Launch107 is not affiliated with or endorsed by the FAA.
+Launch107 is not affiliated with or endorsed by the FAA, and it does not guarantee a passing score.
 Verify current certification steps, rules, and operational requirements at FAA.gov.

 7-Day Plan